Low in calories and rich with antioxidants, this Spicy Pecan Pumpkin Hummus Recipe an excellent alternative to traditional hummus.

 Why add pumpkin to hummus?
 Pumpkin is incredibly rich in antioxidants and vitamins, especially Vitamin A. In fact, just 100 grams of pumpkin contains about 7,384 milligrams of Vitamin A, a whopping 246% of the recommended daily allowance.
 Pumpkin is also low in calories and is abundant in flavonoid poly-phenolic antioxidants such as lutein, xanthine, and carotene.

-Are you looking for recipes to pair this pumpkin hummus with?
-Check out my Air Fryer Smashed Potatoes with garlic aioli, and my crispy Vegan Cauliflower Bites.
+If you love vegan hummus, try this delicious Roasted Been Hummus!
+And, if you're looking for recipes to pair this pumpkin hummus with, check out my Air Fryer Smashed Potatoes with garlic aioli, and my crispy Vegan Cauliflower Bites.